CentralHarlemAnonymous/bloomberg-to-mathematica/README.md

 # bloomberg-to-mathematica
-minimal install set for the bloomberg-to-mathematica WSTP interface
+This directory contains a minimal install set for the bloomberg-to-mathematica WSTP interface -- just a Mathematica notebook with interface code and a directory of x86 executables.
+Together, these will let you move data (daily IBM returns between 1969 and 1988, large holders of Walmart, price-to-book ratio of every stock in the Nasdaq index, or whatever) from the Bloomberg servers into Mathematica.
+As of version 0.5, you can also submit "overrides" to reference data requests, which means you can have Bloomberg compute things like Beta between two instruments, or correlations for you.